-D2 2 TESTING D2.1 Appropriate facilities and procedures must be in place for on-site milk testing. • Where there are on-site milk testing facilities, check: • Written customer requirements. • Recent customer audits. • Cleanliness of testing environment • Safeguards against contamination of samples. • Reagents storage • The existence of written testing procedures. • Record keeping of test results and recent examples. • Existence of training records on testing procedures. • Calibration records for equipment in use.
+D2 TESTING D2.1 Appropriate facilities and procedures must be in place for on-site milk testing.
+FS Facilities and procedures must include: Any specific customer requirements.
+Suitable test environment that allows staff to carry out tests without interruption.
+Suitable storage of consumables, including reagents, to manufacturers guidance.
+Ensuring that the shelf life of reagents is not exceeded.
+Written testing procedures.
+Record keeping for test results.
+Record keeping for required servicing and calibration of equipment.
+Staff training. of samples.
+Reagents storage The existence of written testing procedures.
+Record keeping of test results and recent examples.
+Existence of training records on testing procedures.
+Calibration records for equipment

-MODULE E: MILK FRACTIONS Section Standard Guidance Assessor Guidance Notes E1 N The depot must comply with any procedures or specifications needed to conform to any HACCP for milk fractions communicated by the dairy.
-There is no requirement for the haulier to have a HACCP for the haulage of milk fractions.
+MODULE E: MILK FRACTIONS Section Standard Guidance Assessor Guidance Notes E1 N MILK FRACTIONS E1.1 The depot must comply with any procedures or specifications needed to conform to any HACCP for milk fractions communicated by the dairy. haulier to have a HACCP for the haulage of milk fractions.
 This is the responsibility of the dispatching and receiving sites.
-The haulier must report any change in processes and procedures that might change the outcome of the Milk Fraction HACCP to the dispatching / receiving sites. or not the dispatch / receiving sites require them to have a HACCP.
-If so, check any such documented HACCP and via questioning and checking of records, ensure compliance with any specifications as directed for the haulage of milk E1.2 Procedures must be in place for the loading of milk fractions for onward delivery.
-Examples of such milk fractions may include whey, cream of differing grades, skim concentrate and skim.
-Documented haulier procedures must include Security of vessel and contents Records of any testing carried out to meet customer requirements.
-Procedures and records to demonstrate the efficacy of any CIP unit on the site.
-Procedures and records demonstrating effective cleaning of any ancillary equipment such as transfer pumps and hoses.
-Check Driver Handbook or documented haulier procedures Question drivers or relevant staff on their knowledge of these procedures Inspect records to ensure appropriate cleaning procedures are implemented.
+Question managers to determine whether or not the dispatch / receiving sites require them to have a HACCP.
+If so, check any such documented HACCP and via questioning and checking of records, ensure compliance with any specifications as directed for the haulage of milk fractions.
+E1.2 Procedures must be in place for the loading of milk fractions for onward delivery.
+R FS · · · · · · · · · · · · · · · · · · · Check Driver Handbook or documented haulier procedures Question drivers or relevant staff on their knowledge of these procedures Inspect records to ensure appropriate cleaning procedures are implemented.